-Not to exceed five credits from the following courses may be counted as a portion of the major requirements in animal husbandry: Agricultural Chemistry 121 and 122, Genetics 101 and 102, Veterinary Science 2 and 3.
+Not to exceed five credits from the following courses may be counted as a portion of the major requirement in animal husbandry: Agr.
+Chem.
+121, Genetics 101 and 102, Veterinary Science 2 and 3.

 - 1. LIVESTOCK PRODUCTION.
 I, II; 3 cr.
 Livestock survey, breed history, judging, market classification; practical problems, lectures, and laboratory exercises.
 Required of all agricultural students.
 Lab. fee \$4.50.
-Mr. Fuller. - 100.
+Mr. Fuller. - 2.
+LIVESTOCK MANAGEMENT.
+II; 3 cr.
+A study of fundamental principles of practice underlying the successful management of useful farm animals.
+Lectures and laboratory demonstrations.
+Prerequisite: An.
+Husb.
+1 or consent of instructor.
+Lab. fee \$2.25.
+Mr. Fuller and staff. - TYPES AND BREEDS OF LIVESTOCK II; 2 cr.
+An advanced study of types and breeds; standards of excellence for market, showyard and breeding animals, respectively; judging and selection Prerequisite: An.
+Husb.
+1 Lab. fee \$2.25.
+Mr. Fargo, Mr. Rupel. - 100.
 THESIS.
 Yr; 2 cr.
 Lab. fee \$2.25 per cr.
 Mr. Humphrey and staff. - 126.
 LIVESTOCK FEEDING.
 I; 4 cr.
-A study of the principles of feeding and the composition of feeds; practice in formulating rations for the various classes of livestock; evaluation of feeds and feeding practices from a study of experiments and customs.
-Prerequisite: An.
+A study of the principles of feeding and the composition of feeds; practice in formulating rations for the various classes of livestock; evaluation of feeds and feeding practices from a study of experiments and customs Prerequisite: An.
 Husb.
-1. Mr. Bohstedt, Mr. Rupel. - 129.
-SHEEP PRODUCTION.
-II; 2 cr.
-A study of breed history and judging; farm flock management for production of market and pure-bred sheep, including wool-grading and judging; fattening western lambs for market.
-Prerequisite: An.
-Husb.
-1. Lab. fee \$2.25.
-Not offered 1933-34. - 130.
-SWINE PRODUCTION.
+1. Mr. Bohstedt, Mr. Rupel. - 130.
+SWINE AND SHEEP PRODUCTION.
 I; 3 cr.
-History of the hog industry in America; systems and costs of production and marketing; pedigree work and registration;
+History of the hog and sheep industries and of the leading herds and flocks in America; systems and costs of production; methods of marketing; the breeding of high class purebred foundation stock.

-and the breeding, feeding and management of breeding and market hogs.
-Prerequisites: An.
-Husb.
-1. Lab. fee \$2.25.
-Mr. Fargo.

-- HORSE PRODUCTION.
-I; 2 or 3 cr.
-Pedigree work, conformation study, judging, production problems, and fundamentals in breaking and hitching.
 Prerequisite: An.
 Husb.
-1. Lab. fee \$2.25.
-Mr. Fuller. - 132.
-BEEF CATTLE PRODUCTION.
-II; 2 cr.
-Pedigree work, judging, feeding, and marketing beef cattle; production problems.
+1. Lab fee \$2.25.
+Mr. Fargo. - 131.
+HORSE AND BEEF CATTLE PRODUCTION I; 3 cr.
+Developments and present status of the horse and beef cattle industries; leading stud and herd owners in America; practices in breeding. production and marketing; fundamentals in the successful use of horses.
 Prerequisite: An.
 Husb.
 1. Lab. fee \$2.25.
 Mr. Fuller. - 133.
 DAIRY CATTLE AND MILK PRODUCTION.
 II; 3 cr.
 Selection of animals for milk production and for breeding purposes.
 Present day types and breed characteristics.
 Herd management, advanced registry testing, calf raising, selling of surplus breeding stock.
 Control measures relating to quality in commercial and special grades of milk.
 A one day tour to visit leading pure-bred herds, dairy equipment plants, and farms producing certified milk is conducted; the cost is from \$4 to \$5.
 Prerequisite: An.
 Husb.
 1. Lab. fee \$4.50.
-Mr. Rupel. - 135.
-SEMINARY ANIMAL HUSBANDRY.
+Mr. Rupel. - SEMINARY.
+I, II.
 Yr; 1 cr.
 Studies and discussions of research work in animal husbandry and related fields; reports on articles of interest.
 For advanced and graduate students.
 Mr. Bohstedt. - 180.
 SPECIAL PROBLEMS.
-Yr; cr.
+Yr; \cr.
 Special problems on feeding, management, or breeding of livestock, including laboratory, library, or field work with conferences and reports.
-In the second semester special work in judging livestock is given as well.
 These problems will be assigned by respective members of the staff.
 Consent of instructor required.
-Lab. fee \$2.25 per lab. cr.
-Staff. - RESEARCH.
-Yr; cr.
+Staff. - 200.
+RESEARCH.
+Yr; \cr.
 A detailed study of a definite research problem in animal husbandry.
 Conference on experimental methods.
 Mr. Bohstedt and staff.